 If someone dies without having a will in place, that person’s estate will be distributed according to Texas’ intestacy laws.
 If a person dies without a will, it is called dying intestate.
 Thus, intestacy laws direct which surviving family members inherit from the deceased.
 Those laws also control who may be the administrator of your estate.
 When you die without a will, you do not choose…the law chooses.

 Surviving family members who may inherit from the laws of intestacy include:

 - Children, including adopted children

 - Other relatives may also be included, depending on the deceased’s relationships at the time of death

 First, it is important to note the types of property in Texas which may be either community or separate.
 Community property is generally acquired during a marriage—by either spouse.
-Community property is considered the property of both spouses.
-Exceptions to the general rule include property that is inherited,or purchased with seperate funds. and property purchased with separate property funds.
+Community property is considered the property of both spouses, regardless of who the property is titled to.
+Exceptions to the general rule include property that is gifted, inherited, acquired before marriage, or purchased with separate funds.

 Separate property is typically acquired by inheritance, gift, before marriage or after divorce.
 Therefore, separate property remains the property of the individual.